gitploy-io/website/docs/concepts/deploy.yml.md

 ```

 ### Review
-If you require a specific person, such as a service owner or product manager, to review what is deployed before deployment, you can configure the `review` field.
+**If you require a specific person, such as a service owner or product manager, to review what is deployed before deployment**, you can configure the `review` field.
 You can list up users as reviewers under the `review` field.
 Then Gitploy requests a review to users by sending a notification when a deployment is triggered.

 ```yaml title="deploy.yml"
 envs: